usmanaliqureshi/server-info/README.md

 == Description ==

-This plugin will show you very useful information about the hosting server you are using e.g. PHP version, MySQL version, Server OS, Server Protocol, Server IP and other useful information.
+This plugin will show you useful information about the hosting server you are using e.g. PHP version, MySQL version, Server OS, Server Protocol, Server IP and other useful information.
+You can use the information displayed by this plugin to update any settings which is crucial for your website performance and other aspects.

 You will see the information about: